Learnable latent embeddings for joint behavioral and neural analysis: Methods

+For comparisons across modalities (2P and NP), we sampled 400 neurons from each modality (which are disjoint, as above, because one set was sampled from 2P recordings and the other set from the NP recordings).
+We trained a multi-session CEBRA model with one encoder for 2P, and one encoder for NP in the same embedding space.
+For an intra-area comparison, we computed the linear consistency between the the NP and 2P decoder from the same area.
+For an inter-area comparison, we computed the linear consistency between the NP encoder from one area and the 2P encoder from another area and again considered all combinations of areas.
+We repeated this process three times.

-For the comparison of single- and multi-session training (Fig.~\ref{fig:multiSession}), we computed embeddings using encoder models with 8, 16, $\dots$, 128 hidden units for varying the model size, and benchmark 8, 16, $\dots$, 128 latent dimensions.
+For the comparison of single- and multi-session training (Extended Data Fig.~\ref{fig:multiSession}), we computed embeddings using encoder models with 8, 16, $\dots$, 128 hidden units for varying the model size, and benchmark 8, 16, $\dots$, 128 latent dimensions.
 Hyperparameters, except for number of optimization steps, were selected according to validation set decoding $R^2$ (rat) or accuracy (Allen).
 Consistency is reported at the point in training where the position decoding error is less than 7 cm for the first rat in the hippocampus dataset, and a decoding accuracy of 60\% on the Allen dataset.
 For single-session training, four embeddings were trained independently on each of the individual animals, while for multi-session the embeddings were trained jointly on all sessions.
 For multi-session training, the same number of samples was drawn from each session to learn an embedding invariant to the session ID.
+The consistency vs. decoding error trade-off (Extended Data Fig.~\ref{fig:multiSession}c) was reported as the average consistency across all 12 comparisons (Extended Data Fig.~\ref{fig:multiSession}b) vs. the average decoding performance across all rats and data splits.